-Volkswagen claims a 0-62mph time of 5.1sec for the manual Golf R, while the quick-shifting dual-clutch auto model slices a further 0.5sec off the benchmark time to give a claimed headline acceleration figure of 4.6sec.
+Volkswagen claimed a 0-62mph time of 5.1sec for the manual Golf R while it was on sale, while the quick-shifting dual-clutch auto model slices a further 0.5sec off the benchmark time to give a claimed headline acceleration figure of 4.6sec.
 As before, top speed is electronically limited to 155mph.

 It was a streaming wet day at MIRA when we tested the DSG-equipped variant of the Golf R, but the natural advantage of four-wheel drive came to the fore during the acceleration runs.
 Even two up, full of fuel and in the wet, it was a 4.8sec 0-60mph car in our hands.